Have Your Say: Proposed Renaming Section of Prince Henry Drive Park

 In accordance with Council’s adopted 7.21 Naming/Renaming of Parks and Park Infrastructure Policy, all renaming requests are subject to formal assessment.

-As part of this process, we’re inviting community feedback on the proposed renaming from Monday 21 July to Friday 15 August 2025.
+As part of this process, we invited community feedback on the proposed renaming from Monday 21 July to Friday 15 August 2025.

-All feedback will be considered by Council before a final decision is made
+Feedback is currently being reviewed and will be considered by Council before a final decision is made.